 I take a perverse sort of pleasure in asking lawyers for their business card.
 It reveals a lot about a person.
 How deeply must they dig to find one?
 If it takes more than one pocket, it’s a safe bet he isn’t winning this week’s “Be Prepared” award.
 Does she apologetically offer a smudged and wrinkled card — the only one she can find at the bottom of her purse?
 Her desk — maybe even her thinking — is probably rumpled and disorganized as well.

 If you are one of those people with 496 business cards in the original box of 500 you received when you began practicing, it’s time for a few pointers.
 Even if you are a digital whiz, your paper business card is an important business development tool.
 Here are a few recommendations for ways to put that card — yours or the other guy’s — to work.

 Eight for Your Business Cards

 - Take them wherever you go.
-You never know when you’ll need the quick intro information provided by a well-designed business card.
+You never know when you’ll need the quick intro information a well-designed business card provides.
 And make certain you always have a good supply on hand in the office, so you can easily replenish the batch you carry around.

 - Give your card to someone you want to see again.